-In later medieval times Kings such as William the conqueror who was French conquered England in the Battle of Hastings and brought Norman rule and the feudal system to England which allowed this foreign medieval king to control the entire kingdom.
+In 1066 William the conqueror invaded England in the Battle of Hastings and brought Norman rule and his feudal system, which allowed this foreign medieval king to control the entire kingdom

-Much of the medieval times was dominated by different periods of rule such as the Lancaster and York Kings, Norman Kings, Plantagenent Kings and finally the Tudor Dynasty, probably one of the most famous kings from these times was the medieval king Henry VIII who is remembered for his violent temper and six wives.
+Much of the medieval times was dominated by different Dynasties and as such many kings ruled England such as Norman, Plantagenent and Tudor Kings - probably one of the most famous kings of medieval times was king Henry VIII who is remembered for his violent temper and six wives.

 The Norman Kings introduced dramatic changes to England.
 The Norman Kings removed the old class system and introduced their own feudal system that was designed to empower the Norman Kings.
 Read more about the Norman Kings >>